Wednesday, December 9, 2020

 Analysis: There's a lot going on in this epic, story-wise.
 Two pre-prologues deserve special mention: Bad Frendz (Progs 955-959) and The Scorpion Dance (Progs 1125-1132).
 Bad Frendz is one of the earliest hints of the 'Frendz' organization, the central villain in Doomsday.
 But really, the story is about insanely powerful baddie Vitus Dance, a Cursed Earth mutant with a giant face and scaly skin as only Carlos Ezquerra can deliver.
 The Frendz are mentioned here and there over the next couple of years – not least in the Pit – but only in short, one-off bursts.
 We learn that their leader is Nero Narcos, a man who is functionally dead but exists first as a mobster's head in a jar, then as a mobster's head on a robot body, and, ultimately, a robot head on a robot's body, albeit still controlled by the living brain of human mobster Nero Narcos.

-And that's before we bring in the direct Prologue to the Doomsday epic - Return of the Assassin.
+And that's before we bring in the direct Prologue tohat kicks off the Doomsday epic proper - Return of the Assassin.
 This tale sees Orlok come back to MC1 from outer space, in order to arrest Judge Dredd and bring him for trial.
 Thus, somewhat crudely, Wagner stitches in yet another long running plotline, the fallout of the Apocalypse War.

 Artwork here by Cam Kennedy, whose very presence suggests that this tale has tendrils stretching back into Dredd's past.